-Passivhaus criteria LEB EnerPHit Cla ssic Plus Premium Airtightness n 50 ≤ 1 ACH @ 50 Pa ≤ 1 ACH @ 50 Pa ≤ 0.6 ACH @ 50 Pa Space Heating Demand (SHD) ≤ 30 kWh/m2.a ≤ 25 kWh/m2.a ≤ 15 kWh/m2.a - Heating load - - - ≤ 10 W/m2 Primary Energy Renewable (PER) 1 ≤ 75 kWh/m2.a ≤ 60 kWh/m2.a ≤ (kWh/ ≤ 45 kWh/m2.a ≤ 30 kWh/m2.a Renewable energy generation - ≥ 60 kWh/m2.a ≥ 120 kWh/m2.a Summer overheating 2 ≤ 10% exceeding 25°C (best practice: ≤ 2% exceeding 25°C) Surface temperature 3 - Typically > 17°C Ventilation 4 Typically > 30 m3/hr.person VIEW FULL CRITERIA
+Passivhaus criteria LEB EnerPHit Clas ssic Plus Premium Airtightness n 50 ≤1 ACH @ 50 Pa ≤1 ACH @ 50 Pa ≤ 0 ACH @ Space Heating Demand (SHD) ≤ 30 kWh/m2.a ≤ 25 kWh/m2.a ≤ 15 kWh/m2.a - Heating load - - - ≤ 10 W/m2 Primary Energy Renewable (PER) ≤ 75 kWh/m2.a ≤ 60 kWh/m2.a ≤ € kWh/ ≤ 45 kWh/m2.a ≤ 30 kWh/m2.a Renewable energy generation - ≥ 60 kWh/m2.a ≥ 120 kWh/m2.a Summer overheating ≤ 10% exceeding 25°C (best practice: ≤ 2% exceeding 25°C) Surface temperature - Typically ≥ 17°C Ventilation Typically ≥ 30 m3/hr.person VIEW F

-1 The majority of projects will certify using the standard PER limits.
+- 1 This table gives the criteria for EnerPHit certification using the space heating demand method.
+Certification is also possible using the component method, in which each individual building element must meet defined criteria, but the overall space heating demand can vary.
+In both cases, variants and exemptions may apply. - 2 For larger buildings ie. ≥1500m3 an additional measurement of air leakage in reference to envelope area (qE50) is also required. - 3 There are two alternative metrics used to limit space heating: annual demand and peak load, only one of which needs to be met.
+While annual space heating demand is often the headline figure, designing to limit peak heat load can offer advantages, including greater opportunities for standardised construction. - 4 The majority of projects will certify using the standard PER limits.
 As some energy uses are driven by occupancy, PHPP 10 has in-built calculations to set a project-specific PER limit for residential and office buildings.
-For some atypical building uses, the limit may be varied by agreement with the PHI - see Bespoke PER.
+For some atypical building uses, the limit may be varied by agreement with the PHI see Bespoke PER.
 In retrofit, PER varies to allow for larger heating and cooling demand compared to a new build.
-In addition, all classes allow for ±15 kWh/m2.a deviation from the PER criteria, with compensation through additional generation.

-2 The Passivhaus Trust and the UK Certifiers Circle recommend a target of \leq 5% for UK projects, plus an overheating stress test, which is included in PHPP 10 onwards.
-Best practice is \leq 2%.

-3 The precise criterion is \leq 4.2 K below the operative indoor temperature (windows, radiant temp. at 500mm in front of pane), which typically works out at \geq 17°C.

-4 In the UK it is recommended to supply air at 30 m3/h.person.
-The 20 m3/h.person basic criterion set by the PHI is a minimum, but it is not expected to be sufficient for UK homes because of our mild and damp climate.
+In addition, all classes allow for $\pm 15$ kWh/m2.a deviation from the PER criteria, with compensation through additional generation. - 5 The Passivhaus Trust and the UK Certifiers Circle recommend a target of ≤5% for UK projects, plus an overheating stress test, which is included in PHPP 10 onwards.
+Best practice is ≤ 2%.
+Additionally, Passivhaus certification requires written documentation of the strategy for thermal comfort in summer see https://pht.guide/SummerComfortStatement - 6 The precise criterion is $\leq$ 4.2 K below the operative indoor temperature (windows, radiant temp. at 500mm in front of pane), which typically works out at $\geq$ 17°C. - 7 In the UK it is recommended to supply air at 30 m/h.person.
+The 20 m/h.person basic criterion set by the PHI is a minimum, but it is not expected to be sufficient for UK homes because of our mild and damp climate.

-Of the above criteria, the space heating demand figure is usually considered the headline and attracts the most focus during design.
-However, peak heat load (an alternative certification target) is arguably even more important, given the need for electrification of heating systems and the transition away from gas to meet demand during the coldest periods of the year.
-Managing peak heat load is key to ensuring that the electrical grid remains stable and can handle periods of high demand.
-Although the original intent of the 10 W/m2 peak heat load limit was to allow heating via supply air, which is rarely implemented in the UK, the criterion remains highly relevant.
-By maintaining a low peak heat demand, buildings reduce their impact on the grid during cold spells, helping to prevent overloading and contributing to more sustainable and stable energy use.
-As we move towards electrification, reducing peak demand is as crucial as reducing total energy use, ensuring that heating systems are future-proof, comfortable, and reduce emissions.

-APPENDIX 2